avery-gfs/classes25/shared/grading.md

 - Use computers for classwork

   Please only use computers for classwork.
 Put computers away during lectures and presentations.
-Do not use social media or youtube during class.
+Do not use social media, go on youtube, or play games during class.

 ## Classwork